jtmullen/fsgp-2025-site/_posts/2000-01-02-followAlong.md

     </a>
 </div>

-Courtesy of NCM Motorsports Park, two livestreams of the track are available during the event:
+Courtesy of NCM Motorsports Park, two livestreams of the track are available during the event, these are available 7:30a to 5:30p daily:
 <div class="responsive-grid">
     <div class="responsive-column">
       <p><b>North View Livestream</b></p>